 Uber/ Lyft are also liable in a case where the driver was driving for either company under legal theories of vicarious liability and/ or negligent hiring.
 The theory of vicarious liability states that a company is liable for the negligent acts of its employee.
 The theory of negligent hiring applies when the company could have decided not to hire the driver if it had taken reasonable steps in screening the ride-share driver’s past driving record.
 For instance, if the driver had a history of driving while intoxicated or an extensive history of causing motor vehicle collisions, then the company may be held liable for negligently hiring a driver with a history of driving infractions.

-In many ways, the claim handling process is the same as it would be for a car accident case between two individual car insurance policies.
+In many ways, the claim handling process is the same as it would be for any car accident case.
 However, litigation is when the process is different when dealing with rideshare companies.
 Certain immunities and defenses are always raised by these rideshare companies.
-For example, the big battle with both companies is often whether either rideshare company is an employer or an independent contractor of each rideshare driver.
+For example, the dispute with both companies is whether the company is an employer of the at-fault driver.

-If Uber/Lyft are able to convince a court that their drivers are independent contractors, then by logic their commercial policies would not apply to your medical bills or pain and suffering.
+If Uber/Lyft are able to convince a court that their drivers are independent contractors, then their policies would not apply to your case.
 So when filing a lawsuit against either rideshare company, a lot is at stake.
 So you need an experienced attorney to help you out when it’s time to file a lawsuit against either rideshare company to make sure that you get the compensation you deserve.

 What Is My Case Worth?

-There is no doubt that the addition of a corporate rideshare defendant adds to the claim value of your car accident claim.
-Notwithstanding, the value of Uber/Lyft accidents always depends on a number of factors, as no two cases are exactly the same.
+There is no doubt that the addition of a corporate rideshare defendant adds to your claim’s value.
+Notwithstanding, the value of Uber/Lyft accidents always depends on a number of factors.
+This is because no two cases are exactly the same.
 The most common factors affecting the value of a case include the amount of medical bills, type of medical treatment needed, duration of medical treatment, extent of time missed from work, whether permanent bodily impairment exists, whether surgery has occurred or is recommended, the potential venue for the lawsuit.

-As long as one driver is truly at fault for your car accident, you should be able to establish your entitlement to money for your medical bills and injuries.
-There are cases where the responding officer believed the other driver to be at fault, but via officer discretion decided not to issue a ticket.
+As long as one driver is truly at fault for your car accident, you should receive compensation.
+This should cover your medical bills and injuries.
+In some cases the responding officer believes the other driver to be at fault.
+But via officer discretion decides not to issue a ticket.
 While the responding officer is vital to creating a neutral account of the causes of the motor vehicle collision, the officer is almost never an eyewitness to the collision.

 If both drivers are at fault, then you have two liability insurance policies that you are able to pursue.
-In some ways, this may make your case more complicated due to both parties attempting to deflect fault from one another.
+In some ways, this may make your case more complicated.
+This is because both parties may attempt to deflect fault from one another.
 However, you should eventually have your claim covered from one, if not both policies.

 If your rideshare driver was at fault, then you have a claim against your rideshare driver.
 When in doubt about whether you have a car accident case, you should always consult with an attorney.
-Our attorney-client consultations are free, so there is no harm in speaking with an attorney to determine whether you still have a case, despite what you may think about your role in contributing to the car accident.
-In some cases, even if you are partly at-fault for your car accident, you may still be able to recovery money from your car accident case.
+The attorney-client consultations are free.
+So there is no harm in speaking with an attorney to determine whether you still have a case.
+This is despite what you may think about your role in contributing to the car accident.
+In some cases, even if you are partly at-fault for your car accident, you may still be able to recover.

-What Should I Do Right After My Uber/ Lyft Accidents?
+What Should I Do Right After My Uber/ Lyft Accident?

-Check for the condition of your rideshare driver, other passengers in the car with you, and if safe, make sure the other driver is also physically in a stable condition.
+Check for the condition of your rideshare driver and other passengers in the car with you.
+And if you’re in a safe position, make sure the other driver is also physically in a stable condition.
 If the cars are in a safe place, then call the police.
-If for whatever reason both drivers decide not to call the police, you can call the police as a passenger so a responding officer can draft a police report.
+If for whatever reason both drivers decide not to call the police, you can call the police as a passenger.

 Do NOT provide a recorded statement at the scene of the accident.
-Immediately seek medical attention after the responding police officer concludes their investigation of the collision scene and provides you with a police report number.
-Be sure to schedule an appointment with your primary care physician, or another doctor within your health insurance network who customarily treats people who have been injured in car accidents.
+Seek medical attention after the responding officer concludes their investigation of the collision scene and provides you a report number.

 Do Not Leave the Scene of Your Uber/ Lyft Accidents